 The German index of values is published every two years by Professor Peter Wippermann and Jens Krüger and collected together with the research team from Kantar and the trend office.
 The value index shows the current top 10 in changing values in our society.
-The basis for this is the analysis of around 3,3 million postings in German-speaking social media channels.
+The basis for this is the investigation of around 3,3 million postings in German Social media channels.
 In the course of the corona crisis, a corona update was published for the 2020 index of values.

 In an interview with Haus von Eden, Prof. Wippermann explains the background to the shift in values in the crisis.

 The exceptional global situation surrounding COVID-19 has brought radical changes to our everyday lives.
-This is not just about the longing to return to a "normal", limitless free world, but also about a more self-determined and above all reorganized (co) life and work.
+This is not just about the longing to return to a “normal”, limitless free world, but also about a more self-determined and, above all, reorganized (co) life work.

 The result: a shift in values.
-That means less lifestyle, more politics - and above all due to a higher level of critical and reflective expressions of opinion.
-The values of health, family, freedom, success, security, nature and community are among the top 7.
+That means less LIFESTYLE, more politics - and that mainly because of a higher level of critical and reflective expressions of opinion.
+The values of health, family, freedom, success, security, natural material as well as community one.

 Corona Update Values Index - Top 10 Values

 Health, family, freedom and success are the top values

 Health has always been one of the most important values for Germans, according to Prof. Wippermann, founder of the trend office and editor of the study.
 In the course of the Corona crisis, this value has gained in importance, as have discussions about freedom and transparency.